 Fun fact #1: Friends of classic camera lenses are found world wide, with the exception of several countries in Africa

-To date, this website has received visitors from these 141 countries and territories with own Internet Top-Level Domains (in the order of decreasing frequency): United States, Germany, Indonesia, United Kingdom, China, Canada, Italy, France, Netherlands, Hong Kong, Australia, Spain, Poland, Switzerland, Thailand, Japan, Singapore, Finland, India, Sweden, Czechia, Belgium, Hungary, Romania, Turkey, Malaysia, Philippines, Norway, Russia, Vietnam, South Korea, Ireland, Austria, Bulgaria, Greece, Denmark, Brazil, Portugal, Taiwan, Argentina, Iran, Mexico, Pakistan, Ukraine, Serbia, Slovakia, Israel, Slovenia, Chile, Croatia, New Zealand, Latvia, Myanmar, Bangladesh, Lithuania, South Africa, United Arab Emirates, Luxembourg, Iceland, Peru, Colombia, Ecuador, Brunei, Belarus, Costa Rica, Cyprus, Algeria, Estonia, Egypt, Morocco, North Macedonia, Qatar, Saudi Arabia, Macao, Zimbabwe, Bahrain, Ivory Coast, Dominican Republic, Madagascar, Martinique, Greenland, Jersey, Panama, Puerto Rico, Georgia, El Salvador, Kuwait, Uruguay, Cuba, Cambodia, Azerbaijan, Cameroon, Namibia, Paraguay, Mongolia, Lebanon, Sri Lanka, Maldives, Oman, Guatemala, Nigeria, Iraq, Kenya, Mauritius, Kazakhstan, Nepal, Bolivia, Syria, Tunisia, Guam, Guernsey, Malta, Uzbekistan, Isle of Man, Montenegro, Jordan, Bosnia & Herzegovina, Malawi, Bahamas, Kosovo, Réunion, New Caledonia, Haiti, Senegal, Moldova, Venezuela, Trinidad and Tobago, Andorra, Uganda, Ghana, Armenia, Jamaica, French Polynesia, Aruba, Liechtenstein, Honduras, Laos, Benin, Antigua & Barbuda, Seychelles and Barbados.
+To date, this website has received visitors from these 145 countries and territories with own Internet Top-Level Domains (in the order of decreasing frequency): United States, Germany, Indonesia, United Kingdom, China, Canada, Italy, France, Netherlands, Hong Kong, Australia, Spain, Poland, Switzerland, Thailand, Japan, Singapore, Finland, India, Sweden, Czechia, Belgium, Hungary, Romania, Turkey, Malaysia, Philippines, Norway, Russia, Vietnam, South Korea, Ireland, Austria, Bulgaria, Greece, Denmark, Brazil, Portugal, Taiwan, Argentina, Iran, Mexico, Pakistan, Ukraine, Serbia, Slovakia, Israel, Slovenia, Chile, Croatia, New Zealand, Latvia, Myanmar, Bangladesh, Lithuania, South Africa, United Arab Emirates, Luxembourg, Iceland, Peru, Colombia, Ecuador, Brunei, Belarus, Costa Rica, Cyprus, Algeria, Estonia, Egypt, Morocco, North Macedonia, Qatar, Saudi Arabia, Macao, Zimbabwe, Bahrain, Ivory Coast, Dominican Republic, Madagascar, Martinique, Greenland, Jersey, Panama, Puerto Rico, Georgia, El Salvador, Kuwait, Uruguay, Cuba, Cambodia, Azerbaijan, Cameroon, Namibia, Paraguay, Mongolia, Lebanon, Sri Lanka, Maldives, Oman, Guatemala, Nigeria, Iraq, Kenya, Mauritius, Kazakhstan, Nepal, Bolivia, Syria, Tunisia, Guam, Guernsey, Malta, Uzbekistan, Isle of Man, Montenegro, Jordan, Bosnia & Herzegovina, Malawi, Bahamas, Kosovo, Réunion, New Caledonia, Haiti, Senegal, Moldova, Venezuela, Trinidad and Tobago, Andorra, Uganda, Ghana, Armenia, Jamaica, French Polynesia, Aruba, Liechtenstein, Honduras, Laos, Benin, Antigua & Barbuda, Seychelles, Barbados, Tonga, Papua New Guinea, St. Pierre & Miquelon and Gambia.

-Subtracting the 16 non-sovereign territories with own Internet top-level domains (Aruba: .aw, Faroe Islands: .fo, French Polynesia: .pf, Guam: .gu, Guernsey: .gg, Greenland: .gl, Hong Kong: .hk, Isle of Man: .im, Jersey: .je, Kosovo: .xk, Macau: .mo, Martinique: .mq, New Caledonia: .nc, Puerto Rico: .pr, Réunion: .re, Taiwan: .tw), people from 125 sovereign countries and members of the UN have visited this website.
+Subtracting the 17 non-sovereign territories with own Internet top-level domains (Aruba: .aw, Faroe Islands: .fo, French Polynesia: .pf, Guam: .gu, Guernsey: .gg, Greenland: .gl, Hong Kong: .hk, Isle of Man: .im, Jersey: .je, Kosovo: .xk, Macau: .mo, Martinique: .mq, New Caledonia: .nc, Puerto Rico: .pr, Réunion: .re, St. Pierre & Miquelon: .pm, Taiwan: .tw), people from 128 sovereign countries and members of the UN have visited this website.
 As of today, the UN lists 193 sovereign countries as members.

-People from 68 sovereign countries have never visited this website, but I assume that people from some countries such as Libya and South Sudan will not visit this website because they are likely to have other problems than learning about classical lenses.
+People from 65 sovereign countries have never visited this website, but I assume that people in some countries such as South Sudan and Libya will not visit this website because they are likely to have other problems than learning about classical lenses.

 Fun fact #2: The visitors of this website are mainly male (expected) and quite young (not expected)